trinodb/trino/docs/src/main/sphinx/security/tls.rst

 .. _cli_java_truststore:

-Java Truststore File for TLS
+Java truststore file for TLS
 ----------------------------

 Truststore files contain certificates of trusted TLS/SSL servers, or of